birdneststream/asciibird/README.md

   * Accepts URLs only at the moment
   * Can adjust the size and properties
 * Toolbar containing
-  * Select, to copy and paste blocks as brushes
+  * Select, to copy, paste and save blocks as brushes
   * Text mode, with arrow key support
   * Fill background blocks
   * Brush mode, can be controlled with keyboard and mouse